JorgeT10/JorgeT10/README.md

 So, if you're looking for a developer who can handle it all with ease and a touch of relaxation, you've found me!
 Let's bring some awesomeness to the table. 😎🚀

-Some of my currents skills are:
+Some of my current skills are:

 Programming Languages:
 🔹 JavaScript, C#, HTML5, CSS3, Go, Bash

 Frameworks:
 🔹 ASP.NET, Entity Framework, Angular, ADO.NET, NUnit, Web API, NHibernate, WPF, MVC, Blazor, .NET Core, .NET

 Libraries: